danoreper/mnp2018/readme.md

 # Directory structure

+* mnp2018\_LOCATION/external: external tools that are packaged with this code; specifically the particular version of Affymetrix Power Tools that we used.
 * mnp2018\_LOCATION/src: All source code
 * mnp2018\_LOCATION/src/genomerep: code to do general computations about the genome, such as where variants are
 * mnp2018\_LOCATION/src/lm: code to do various sorts of linear modelling, including transformation, mixed models, multivariate models, etc. Also code to parse there various models.